jasminewoo/nico_crawler/README.md

 # nico_crawler

 - Python ≥ 3.6
-- Crawls [nicovideo.jp](https://www.nicovideo.jp) and downloads '歌ってみた' audio files
+- Crawls [nicovideo.jp](https://www.nicovideo.jp) and downloads '歌ってみた' audio files.
-- Uses Amazon DynamoDB to keep track of the downloads
 - (Optional) Downloaded files get uploaded to Google Drive and get deleted from local disk.
+- (Optional) Uses Amazon DynamoDB to keep track of the downloads.
+This is especially useful if you want to avoid duplicates.
+- (Optional) Emails the stacktrace when errors occur.

 ## Usage